Keita Baldé: Loan to Sampdoria

 On 29 September 2020, Keita joined Sampdoria on loan until 30 June 2021.
 On 23 December, after being sidelined for almost two months due to an injury, he scored his first goal for Sampdoria in his fourth appearance, in the 2–3 home defeat against Sassuolo, a game in which he was also sent off.

 Cagliari

 On 31 August 2021, Keita joined then-Serie A side Cagliari, where he played for one season.

 Spartak Moscow

 On 26 August 2022, Keita signed a three-year contract with Russian Premier League club Spartak Moscow.
 He made his debut on 4 September in a 1–2 loss to Zenit Saint Petersburg.

-On 17 September 2022, it was announced that the Italian Anti-Doping Organization concluded an investigation into Balde's actions from the time he was playing for Cagliari and banned him from playing until 5 December 2022 for violating testing procedures, despite no banned substances being found.
+On 17 September 2022, it was announced that the Italian Anti-Doping Organization concluded an investigation into Baldé's actions from the time he was playing for Cagliari and banned him from playing until 5 December 2022 for violating testing procedures, despite no banned substances being found.
 Spartak announced it would comply with the decision taken in Italy.

-On 4 April 2023, Baldé scored his first goal for Spartak in a 1-2 cup loss to Ural Yekaterinburg.
+On 4 April 2023, Baldé scored his first goal for Spartak in a 1–2 cup loss to Ural Yekaterinburg.